 Online students can watch lectures and complete classwork asynchronously and must meet weekly assignment deadlines.
 While students are not required to log on at scheduled times, they must log on at least twice during the first week of each term.
 Terms are divided into seven–week sessions, with multiple start dates throughout the year.
 Most students complete the program in four years.
 Freshman applicants must have a high school diploma or GED.
 NEC does not require standardized test scores.
 Transfer students may bring up to 90 credits.

-New England College is regionally accredited by the New England Association of Schools and Colleges (NEASC-CIHE).
+New England College is regionally accredited by the New England Commission of Higher Education (NECHE), formerly known as the New England Association of Schools and Colleges Commission on Higher Education (NEASC-CIHE).

 The 120 required credits comprise criminology, sociology, corrections, and general education courses.
 Students also complete a three–credit internship at a criminal justice agency.
 Online students can access course materials 24/7 through Blackboard and are encouraged to communicate using chat rooms and discussion boards.
 Online courses are taught by the same professors as their on–campus counterparts, and distance learners are subject to the same policies, graduation requirements, and deadlines as on–campus students.